TYX8926/NvidiaAIDenoiser-Batch/README.md

 ## Why did I make this?

 I've been trying to find an intuitive image denoiser program to remove the JPEG compression of a JPEG image/processed video, but I only found ones that were way beyond my understanding to use or just too difficult to use.
-I could only do so much as use something like this.
+I could only do so much as use something like this, but even this isn't really the main focus of what I'm finding as I realized it doesn't work with JPEG deblocking.
 Oh well.